 The typical sequencing of courses for an incoming full-time student might be as follows, although this plan may be altered for students depending upon their unique situation:

-The ideal candidate will have experience, such as an internship, in a sport management setting, possess a bachelor's degree in an area such as management, business, or communication, have strong GRE test scores and undergraduate grades, solid recommendations, and be clearly pursuing a career in the managerial/administrative aspects of the sport industry.
+The ideal candidate will have experience, such as an internship, in a sport management setting, possess a bachelor's degree in an area such as management, business, or communication, have strong undergraduate grades, solid recommendations, and be clearly pursuing a career in the managerial/administrative aspects of the sport industry.

 To assure fullest consideration, completed applications must be filed by February 1 for fall admission, although early applications are encouraged.
 Applications will not be considered until all materials have been received.